Nahitan Nández

 Nahitan Michel Nández Acosta (born 28 December 1995) is a Uruguayan professional footballer who plays for Saudi Pro League club Al-Qadsiah and the Uruguay national team.
 A versatile player, Nández can play as a central midfielder, right-back, attacking midfielder or winger.

 After starting his career at Peñarol, Nández later played in Argentina for Boca Juniors and in Italy for Cagliari.
-A full international for Uruguay since 2015, he played at the 2018 FIFA World Cup and the three editions of the Copa América (2019, 2021 and 2024).
+A full international for Uruguay since 2015, he played at the 2018 FIFA World Cup and three editions of the Copa América (2019, 2021 and 2024).

 Club career

 Born in Punta del Este, Nández is a youth exponent from Peñarol.
 On 1 March 2014, he made his first team debut in a Uruguayan Primera División game against Danubio, replacing Antonio Pacheco D'Agosti after 57 minutes in a 0–2 away win.

 On 23 August 2017, Nández moved to Argentina's Boca Juniors on a four-year deal, with the club paying US$4 million for 60% of his economic rights.

 He made his last appearance for Boca Juniors on 31 July 2019 against Club Athletico Paranaense in a 2–0 home win.
 He was replaced by Eduardo Salvio in the 75th minute.

 On 9 August 2019, Nández joined Italian club Cagliari Calcio on a five-year deal, for a fee of US$20 million.

 On 24 May 2024, it was reported that Nández would join the recently promoted Saudi Pro League side Al Qadsiah as a free agent.